 - Cheap electric bikes: the best electric bike deals available

-Of all the manufacturers, Shimano is hugely influential in the cycling world.
-The Japanese company produces an enormous catalogue of parts but is best known as one of the two major groupset providers – the other being SRAM.
+Of all the manufacturers, Shimano is hugely influential in the cycling world, and the Japanese company produces an enormous catalogue of parts.
+Alongside SRAM, Shimano's groupsets are among the most widely known and distributed in the world.

-When Shimano moves on a new product trend, it is significant due to the sheer scale of research and manufacturing resources under the Japanese brand’s command.
-With the reveal of its new EP8 e-bike motor, Shimano is signalling a commitment to the battery-assisted bike movement.
+So when Shimano moves on a new product trend you know it's significant, due to the sheer scale of research and manufacturing resources under the Japanese brand’s command.
+With the unveiling of its EP8 e-bike motor in late 2020, Shimano signalled a commitment to the battery-assisted bike movement.

 The inner workings of an e-bike